GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-add-images-of-your-state-issued-id._en.md

   - /en/help/verify-your-identity/how-to-add-images-of-your-state-issued-id/
 do_list:
   - Do use a high resolution camera like a smartphone or tablet camera.
 Your computer webcam may not take clear photos.
-  - Do use a solid, dark background
+  - Do use a solid, dark background.
-  - Do take your photos in a well-lit area with indirect light
+  - Do take your photos in a well-lit area with indirect light.
-  - Do check that ID barcodes are not damaged or dirty
+  - Do check that ID barcodes are not damaged or dirty.
   - Do try to hold your phone still while taking the photos.
 It may help to prop your arms on the table to steady yourself.
 ---